ANobility/Hanabi-AI/README.md

-I verify that I am the sole author of the programmes contained in this archive, except where explicitly stated to the contrary.

-Author:weibo zhao

 This project builds an AI that can play the Japanese board game Hanabi, The project code is mainly composed of the following three parts